Certification Survey Extra: Profile of certified networking professionals

 Finally, there’s a nearly even split between mid-size and small employers and the rest of the spectrum.
 Roughly 56 percent of those surveyed work for companies that have 1,000 or fewer total employees, while the remaining 44 percent are with large employers (1,000 coworkers or more).
 Of particular note, 9.2 of all respondents are self-employed, while 22.5 percent work for companies with more than 10,000 employees.

-Taking all of that into account, and painting with an extremely broad brush, most of the certified web professionals who participated in the survey are likely to be men, older than 35, with a college or university degree.
-They are most likely to be from the United States, have three or more current web design and development credentials, and probably worked in the computer networking realm for five or fewer years before getting certified.
+Taking all of that into account, and painting with an extremely broad brush, most of the certified networking professionals who participated in the survey are likely to be men, older than 35, with a college or university degree.
+They are most likely to be from the United States, have three or more current computer networking credentials, and probably worked in the computer networking realm for five or fewer years before getting certified.
 They are further most likely to work for companies with that have 200 or more employees and have probably held their current job for either fewer than 5 years or more than a decade.
 How well do you fit the profile?